-4.4.2 Blacklisting
+4.4.2 Blocklisting

-Next, the observations are scanned through for blacklisting (subroutine BLACK).
-At the set-up stage the blacklist interface is initialized (BLINIT) to the external blacklist library.
-The blacklist files consist formally of two parts.
-Firstly, the selection of variables for assimilation is specified in the 'data selection' part of the blacklist file.
+Next, the observations are scanned through for blocklisting (still 'blacklisting' in the code, subroutine BLACK).
+At the set-up stage the blocklist interface is initialized (BLINIT) to the external blocklist library.
+The blocklist files consist formally of two parts.
+Firstly, the selection of variables for assimilation is specified in the 'data selection' part of the blocklist file.
 This controls which observation types, variables, vertical ranges etc. will be selected for the assimilation.
 Some more complicated decisions are also performed through the data selection file; for instance, an orographic rejection limit is applied in the case of the observation being too deep inside the model orography.
-This part of the blacklist also provides a handy tool for experimentation with the observing system, as well as with the assimilation system itself.
-Secondly, a 'monthly monitoring' blacklist file is provided for discarding the stations that have recently been reporting in an excessively noisy or biased manner compared with the ECMWF background field.
+This part of the blocklist also provides a handy tool for experimentation with the observing system, as well as with the assimilation system itself.
+Secondly, a 'monthly monitoring' blocklist file is provided for discarding the stations that have recently been reporting in an excessively noisy or biased manner compared with the ECMWF background field.

-Most data selection criteria are coded in so called blacklist files, written in a convenient, readable blacklist language (see the Blacklist Documentation, Järvinen et al., 1996).
-The blacklist mechanism is very flexible and allows nearly complete control of which data to use/not use in the assimilation.
-The 'monthly blacklist' is the part of the blacklist that is based on operational data monitoring results, and it is maintained by the Meteorological Operations Section.
-The blacklist is consulted in the screening job.
-The interface is set up in BLINIT, in such a way that a number of named items from the header (Table 4.1) and body (Table 4.2) parts of the observation report can be passed to the blacklist software.
-Depending on the blacklisting criteria flags are communicated to the routine BLACK, and those are written to the ECMA ODB data base.
-Blacklist-rejected data are subsequently excluded from the CCMA ODB and will not be present in the minimisation job steps.
-Data selection rules should be coded in the blacklist files whenever possible rather than in the IFS code itself.
-The operational blacklist history is kept in an archive.
+Most data selection criteria are coded in so called blocklist files, written in a convenient, readable blocklist language (see the Blocklist Documentation, Järvinen et al., 1996).
+The blocklist mechanism is very flexible and allows nearly complete control of which data to use/not use in the assimilation.
+The 'monthly blocklist' is the part of the blocklist that is based on operational data monitoring results, and it is maintained by the Meteorological Operations Section.
+The blocklist is consulted in the screening job.
+The interface is set up in BLINIT, in such a way that a number of named items from the header (Table 4.1) and body (Table 4.2) parts of the observation report can be passed to the blocklist software.
+Depending on the blocklisting criteria flags are communicated to the routine BLACK, and those are written to the ECMA ODB data base.
+Blocklist-rejected data are subsequently excluded from the CCMA ODB and will not be present in the minimisation job steps.
+Data selection rules should be coded in the blocklist files whenever possible rather than in the IFS code itself.
+The operational blocklist history is kept in an archive.

-(a) Scatterometer blacklisting decisions
+(a) Scatterometer blocklisting decisions

-In order to screen on sea-ice contamination, scatterometer data are removed (within the blacklist mechanism) whenever the model sea-ice fraction exceeds 1% or the model sea-surface-temperature analysis is below 273.15 K. Land is removed by imposing that the model land-sea mask should not exceed 10%.
+In order to screen on sea-ice contamination, scatterometer data are removed (within the blocklist mechanism) whenever the model sea-ice fraction exceeds 1% or the model sea-surface-temperature analysis is below 273.15 K. Land is removed by imposing that the model land-sea mask should not exceed 10%.